• FAQ

 The impact of family addiction and alcoholism runs deep.
 Whether it is a parent, a brother, or a sister, having an addict in the family affects everyone.

 While most people simply call compulsive drug use addiction, medical professionals refer to it a substance use disorder.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outline the 11 criteria used to diagnose a person’s substance problems.
-They offer guidelines for what to keep an eye on when working with potential addicts.
+They offer guidelines for

 Clinicians classify the severity of a person’s substance use disorders in one of three categories: mild, moderate or severe.
 The classification depends on the number of symptoms listed below that they experience in a 12-month time period: